 Your career is on the fast track because with experience, you can almost double that pay within the first few years.
 Due to a shortage of drivers right now, some companies will pay a higher salary to attract skilled and good drivers.
 Others would offer better job security and other bonuses for hitting targets.
 In short, it is the perfect time for drivers to get started in the business.

 This is one industry that never faces a halt.
 Regardless of the business, freight is always on the move and companies will require more freight movers with time.
 Interestingly, The American Trucking Association estimated that almost 50,000 jobs go unfilled.
-With the fluctuation in the supply of truck drivers, there will always be the need for filling the gap.
+With the fluctuation in the supply of truck drivers, there will always be a need for filling the gap.